mjordan/archivematicaworkshop/README.md

 We already know that "transfer", in Archivematica, is the process of transforming any set of files and/or directories into a SIP.
 The term can also be used to describe the set of files themselves.
 The user adds one or more transfers to a SIP via a file selection tool provided in the Dashboard:

 ![Selecting files to add to a transfer](https://dl.dropboxusercontent.com/u/1015702/linked_to/intro_to_archivematica/choose_a_transfer.png)

+One potentially confusing aspect of the file selection tool is that the files and directories are on the Archivematica server, and typically _not_ on your local workstation.
+Archivematica can be configured so that the server and user's workstation share a file system so that, from the user's perspective, files added to a transfer are accessible via a local directory.

 As the wiki says, "Transformation may include appraisal, arrangement, description and identification of donor restricted, private or confidential contents."
 This includes preparing [file or folder-level metadata](https://www.archivematica.org/wiki/UM_Transfer_metadata_import_1.0) and adding submission documentation.